Post-truth politics: Misinformation

 Misinformation is inadvertently false or misleading information used in political discourse.
 The term is also used as an umbrella term for any type of misinformation, disinformation, or fake news.

 Disinformation

 Disinformation is purposely and intentionally misleading information, for example, in propaganda.

 Fake news

 Fake news is "fabricated information that mimics news media content in form but not in organizational process or intent."

 Conspiracy theories

 Conspiracy theories are elaborate packages of interconnected assertions with respect to powerful conspirators which are typically characterized by improbability; however, actual political conspiracies such as the Watergate breakin and coverup do exist.

+Rumor bombs

+Across an interdisciplinary body of research, the core of rumor definitions is a statement that is not verifiably true or false.
+The militaristic metaphor "rumor bomb," refers to a rumor that is strategically "dropped" to cause confusion, doubt, or dis-, mis-, belief.

 Vulnerability

-There are two aspects of vulnerability to misinformation: gullibility with respect to poorer information, and distrust and skepticism with respect to better information that might correct it.
+Vulnerability to misinformation comes in two forms; either gullibility with respect to poorer information, or distrust and skepticism with respect to better information that might correct it.

+A major risk factor is the inability to differentiate between facts and opinions.
+In a 2024 study from the University of Illinois, 2,500 participants were asked to categorize 12 different statements as being either facts or opinions, and nearly half (45.7%) of the subjects performed no better than a coin flip.
+One of the coauthors, Jeffery Mondak, explained the significance of the findings in a press release: "What we're showing here is that people have trouble distinguishing factual claims from opinion, and if we don't have this shared sense of reality, then standard journalistic fact-checking – which is more curative than preventative – is not going to be a productive way of defanging misinformation ...
+How can you have productive discourse about issues if you're not only disagreeing on a basic set of facts, but you're also disagreeing on the more fundamental nature of what a fact itself is?"

 Manufactured controversy

 Political operatives in the post-truth space may fabricate controversies for economic or political advantage or, as in gaslighting, to disorient and confuse the public.